js13kGames/back-in-black/readme.md

 ```

 Groups are not themselves visible, but can be used to manipulate a set of other
 objects as a whole, or control render order.
+They are hidden until the time at
+which they were created.

 ##### `sprite`